SirBruno/archetype/README.md

 # archetype
 This is my biggest personal project.
+It's in a *very early* stage of development, i've a lot of work to do.
+My main goal here is to have fun and learn a few things here and there on the way.

 ***Features***
 - *GraphQL API w/ Apollo Server/Client*